 Prior to reading the instructions on the Account Negative Balances Report, it is beneficial to review the following sections of the IU Accounting Standards Book to gain foundational information along with report requirements and best practices:

-The Account Negative Balance Report was introduced to help locate and investigate negative asset and liability balances within financial statements.
+The Account Negative Balance Report was introduced to help locate and investigate negative asset & liability and revenue & expense balances within financial statements.
 Negative balance is an important process because it helps fiscal officers and users of the financial statement pinpoint and isolate issues on the balance sheet and income statement.
 Without reviewing for negative balances, both the income statement and the balance sheet may include balances that misrepresent the overall financial position of the entity.
 Reviewing for negative balances also assists entities to identify potential issues such as negative cash flows, non-collection on receivables, etc. Negative balance(s) need to be investigated and adjusted to ensure assets and liabilities are properly and accurately reported on the balance sheet according to Generally Accepted Accounting Principles (GAAP).

 How does the Report Determine a Negative Balance